VelvetFractal/voila/README.md

 ## 8. Build
 Using Pybuilder to build a project
+(not sure that I did it right hehe)
 &rarr; look for the files [here](https://github.com/VelvetFractal/voila/tree/main/pybuilder)

 ## 9. UnitTests

-&rarr; [find tests here](https://github.com/VelvetFractal/voila/blob/main/tests.py)
+Just a few unit test because I can't even imagine any other that I can add here &rarr; [find tests here](https://github.com/VelvetFractal/voila/blob/main/tests.py)